 Because making a challenge is quite complex and also involves going to trial, it is advisable to seek the assistance of an experienced lawyer to help you through this process.

 As an alternative to challenging the will in court, you might consider seeking mediation with the other beneficiaries of the will.
+Mediation is generally less expensive and quicker than going to court.
 Your local CAB can help you look for a mediator.

 Back to top